oheydrew/ca-term3project-docs/README.md

 ### Link to **<a href="https://www.figma.com/file/E6dEYafb0SWYjyU57uw4HRga/Chicken-in-Design">Design Wireframes on Figma</a>**

+(I think it's worth noting here that whilst we all contributed to how we wanted this app to look and feel at a higher level, a lot of the credit for the main design implementation and styling choices credit to <a href="https://github.com/mcwinter07/little-bow-peep">Winter</a>, and his incredible eye.
+We worked on this as a team, provided feedback and guidance, but he's really gone above and beyond in turning these ideas into a beautiful design.
+Thanks, Winter! 👍)

 ### **Guest Pages**

 We decided to implement a mobile-first design for our guest and employee login pages as they would be the most frequent users of the Chicken-in Web app.
 The single page design allows the users to rapidly digest the purpose of the app with a summary of its full functionality in the about section.